marafathussain/ML_book_easy/chapters/chapter2.md

 ## 2.4 Normalization and Scaling: Making Features Comparable

 Different genes have vastly different expression ranges.
-Some genes are highly expressed (thousands of reads), others barely expressed (single-digit reads).
+Some genes are highly expressed (thousands of reads), others are barely expressed (single-digit reads).
 Machine learning algorithms can be misled by these scale differences.

 ### 2.4.1 Why Normalization Matters